santoshxshrestha/tmux-session-manager/README.md

 ![tmux session creator popup](./assets/session-creator.png)

-Just a simple and fast session manager for tmux — no plugin manager required.
+Just a simple and fast session manager for tmux — available as a plugin or standalone.
 It opens a popup using `fzf` where you can:

 - View all other sessions (excluding your current one)
 - See how many windows each has